bjornharrtell/extjs/docs/guides/command_reference/README.md

   * `--name`, `-n` - The name by which to save the intersection as a set
   * `--sets`, `-s` - The sets to include in the intersection

+### Syntax

+    sencha compile intersect [options]

 ## sencha compile metadata

+This command generates various forms of metadata extracted from the current set of files.
+This data can be exported in various formats (e.g., JSON or JSONP).

 ### Options